FAQs

 What plans do I receive with the complete garden design?

-A working plan for the contractor will show dimensions and hard landscaping elements.
+• A working plan, including dimensions and full hard landscaping details

 Once you’ve presented the design, what next?